Everyone knows that sugar isn’t healthy, and some people may even argue that it’s nearly toxic for the body, especially in large quantities.

-According to the Centers of Disease Control and Prevention (CDC), the average adult, teenager, and child in the United States consumes 17 teaspoons of added sugar per day, yet the Dietary Guidelines for Americans 2020–2025 recommends that limiting the intake of added sugars to less than 10% of your total daily calories.
+According to the Centers of Disease Control and Prevention (CDC), the average adult, teenager, and child in the United States consumes 17 teaspoons of added sugar per day, yet the Dietary Guidelines for Americans 2020–2025 recommends limiting the intake of added sugars to less than 10% of your total daily calories.

-For a 2,000 calorie diet, this would entail eating, at most, 200 calories from added sugars, which is about 12 teaspoons.
+A 2,000-calorie diet would entail eating, at most, 200 calories from added sugars, which is about 12 teaspoons.

 One of the best ways to lower your sugar intake and reduce your sugar cravings is to do a sugar detox.

 However, many people aren’t sure how to detox from sugar, and it’s not a particularly easy process, so we’ve put together this guide for best practices and tips for how to detox from sugar.

 - Benefits of Doing a Sugar Detox